DiamondJack/CCPC2018QHD/day1/kianana/statement/en.md

 {{ self.output_file() }}

-For each test case, output one integer that the final scores Kiana will get in the game.
+For each test case, output one integer that is the final score Kiana will get in the game.

 {{ s('sample', 1) }}